macy-k/Minesweeper_Project/README.md

 Phase 3:
 **Instructions for Grader**
-- You can generate the first required action related to the user story "adding multiple Xs to a Y" by changing the dimensions of the board with the "change dimensions" selector
+- You can generate the first required action related to the user story "adding multiple Xs to a Y" by changing the dimensions of the board with the "dimensions" selector
 - You can generate the second required action related to the user story "adding multiple Xs to a Y" by using the reset button to reset the board with the given dimensions and start a new game
 - You can locate my visual component by looking in the images folder of the project.
-There I have the pixel art that I made myself and use for the timer and for the flags and bombs.
+There I have the pixel art that I made myself and use for the timer, the flags, the bombs, and the smiley face on the reset button.
 - You can save the state of my application by clicking the save button.
 There are also automatically saving game logs that can be viewed and reset
 - You can reload the state of my application by clicking the load game button